telerik/winforms-docs/map/file-readers/kml-reader.md

 To read your data you have to use a __KmlReader__.

->note It is supported only in .NET Framework 4.0 or higher versions.
+>note The KML reader is available only when using .NET Framework 4.0 or higher versions.

 #### Using KmlReader